Click Here for Featured Specials

 The Explorer is spacious enough to fit the whole family with seating for up to seven and has an easy-entry second row to enable passengers to easily enter and exit the vehicle and tri-zone climate control to enable custom temperatures in all three rows of seating.
 The whole family will be able to ride in comfort.
 With abundant cargo space and enough power to tow a boat or camper, the 2021 Explorer will make a great family vehicle.

 If you're considering a 2021 Ford Explorer, this towing capacity guide will help you determine what features best meet your individual requirements.
+Call Planet Ford Dallas at (844) 990-1942 with any questions.

 The 2021 Ford Explorer offers seven trim levels and 12 configurations to help you customize your SUV to your preferences.
 The trim levels are Base, XLT, Limited, Timberline, ST, King Ranch, and Platinum.
 The ST and Timberline trims are both four-wheel drive, while the other trims offer the option for either two- or four-wheel drive.